wikimedia/phoenix/docs/artifact.md

 The scope of questions we need to answer, some we have not yet discovered, is equally monumental.
 The PoV leaves many questions unanswered -- on purpose.
 We are *triggering cross-functional discussions and decisions needed* to discern a path forward.
 While we have more questions than answers, we are significantly more confident in the questions.
 Top four include:

 1. What is "just enough" structure needed for the knowledge?
-2. What infrastructure can support these patterns at scale?
+2. What infrastructure can support these patterns at scale in an open-source world?
 3. From a system point of view, can reading be decoupled from editing?
+With subquestions:
+   1. What is the tolerance for eventual consistency?
+   2. What is the tolerance for moving away from a desktop page as the system's source of truth?
 4. How will modernization impact the current editing workflow?

 The highest-value next step is continuing to gather and apply learnings from teams across the foundation that help answer these questions.